thomktz/Cpp-Mandelbrot/README.md

 ![gif](https://user-images.githubusercontent.com/60552083/142729011-5d14ad29-b610-4523-9eb9-3b7d93ef5b08.gif)

 with the stripe density, s_d visually chosen to be 2.
+This output is then put into a matplotlib colormap to have RGB values.

 ### Number of iterations